 PTI swooped the militancy-hit Khyber Pakhtunkhwa and formed provincial government and presented a tax-free, well-balanced budget for the Financial Year 2013-14.

-On November 14, 2013, Khan ordered for the dismissal of Ministers of Qaumi Watan Party (QWP) and ordered Chief Minister Pervez Khan Khattak to end the alliance with QWP.
+On November 14, 2013, Khan ordered the dismissal of Ministers of Qaumi Watan Party (QWP) and ordered Chief Minister Pervez Khan Khattak to end the alliance with QWP.
 Bakht Baidar and Ibrar Hussain Kamoli of QWP who were ministers for Manpower & Industry and Forest & Environment respectively were dismissed and Chief Minister dismissed Yousuf Ayub Khan, Minister for Communication and Works of PTI over his fake degree.

 Imran Khan: 2018 Pakistan General Election

-Imran Khan contested from 5 constituencies in 2018 Pakistan General Elections.
-He became the first person in the history of Pakistan who contested and won in all the 5 constituencies.
+Imran Khan contested from 5 constituencies in the 2018 Pakistan General Elections.
+He became the first person in the history of Pakistan who contested and won in all 5 constituencies.
 Previously, Zulfikar Ali Bhutto, who contested from four constituencies won in three in 1970.